 This means that even if you have a relatively small estate, your will still needs to go through the probate process to be verified.
-If the paperwork is in order, the process should not present a concern for anyone, and not only for those with large estates.
+But if the paperwork is in order, the process should not present a concern.

 An Estate Planning Attorney is Essential